anurag-jaiswal-aj/.sneaker/README.md

 Modern Aesthetics: Clean, modern, and minimalist design focusing on user experience and visual appeal.

 Technologies Used
-HTML: Structure of the website, including layout and elements.
+HTML: Structure of the website, including layout and elements.<br>
 CSS: Styling for aesthetics, including animations, transitions, and responsiveness.
 JavaScript: Interactivity, form validation, and dynamic content updates.